Network Representation Using Graph Root Distributions: Numerical examples

 The political blogs data \cite{PolBlog} is one of the most widely studied network data sets with a well-believed degree-corrected community structure \citep{KarrerN11,Jin12,ZhaoLZ12,lei2014goodness,ChenL_NCV}.
 The data set records undirected hyperlinks among $1222$ political blogs during the 2004 presidential election, and the nodes have been manually classified as ``liberal'' and ``conservative''.

 Among many statistical methods applied to this data set, spectral methods are quite popular and have used the top two singular vectors of the adjacency matrix.
 Here we apply the truncated and weighted spectral embedding to this data set.
-As seen in the left plot of \Cref{fig:blog}, the singular value thresholding rule suggests two significant eigen-components, both of which correspond to the positive component.
+The singular value thresholding rule suggests two significant eigen-components, both of which correspond to the positive component.
 The embedded nodes in the two-dimensional \krein space reflects a mixture of two components each on a one dimensional subspace, with each mixture component corresponding to a labeled class.
+For this data set we only have one realization of the adjacency matrix so the SBA algorithm is no longer applicable.
+For comparison, we apply the sorting-and-smoothing (SAS) estimator developed by \cite{ChanA14}, which adapts the SBA method by sorting the nodes according to the degrees.
+We also apply the USVT method to estimate the probability matrix, with the singular value threshold $1.005\sqrt{n}$.

+The results are visualized in \Cref{fig:blog}, in a similar fashion as in the simulated examples in \Cref{sec:data_1}.
+The GRD node embedding scatter plot is colored according to the ground truth of manual labeling of the blogs.
+It clearly shows that each group is represented by a one-dimensional subspace on which the GRD is supported.
+The SAS estimator sorts the nodes according to the degrees, and misses the subspace clustering hidden in the data.
+The USVT probability matrix estimation output is similar to that of SAS, with a different but random sorting of the nodes.